-The Diamondback Moth family (Plutellidae) is a relatively small family within the group of micro-moths.
-The adult moths hold their wings in the resting position at a fairly steep angle as a kind of rooftop.
+The Diamondback Moth family (Plutellidae) is a relatively small family within the micro-moth group.
+Adult moths rest their wings at a fairly steep angle, like a rooftop.
 The filamentous antennas are typically extended forward.
 The wings are narrow and elongated.

 Genus: Plutella